 According to the American Academy of Ophthalmology, more than 2.5 million eye injuries occur each year, 50,000 of which result in permanent damage.
 Over 2.3 million people are affected by glaucoma, and several million more are subject to other disabling illnesses [3].
-When one of these cases is present, a patient undergoes surgery to remove the eye, eye socket, and surrounding damaged tissue.
-The extra tissue portion of the prosthesis, seen in Figure 2, is the difference between an orbital prosthesis and an ocular prosthetic.
+When one of these cases is present, a patient undergoes surgery to remove the eye and surrounding damaged tissue.
+The extra tissue portion of the prosthesis is the difference between an orbital prosthesis and an ocular prosthetic, seen in Figure 2.
 An ocular prosthetic is the result of enucleation, or the removal of the eye, which keeps all neighboring muscles and tissues intact [2].